Develop your legal expertise. Sharpen your commercial focus. Become a trusted adviser to clients around the globe.

 Our award-winning International Career Academies provide our lawyers with an opportunity to learn and enhance professional skills at key stages of their careers, while developing their internal networks across the firm.

-A day in the life of a trainee
+A day in the life of an associate

 So what's life like at DLA Piper?
-Serena – a first-year trainee in London – takes us through a typical day.
+Serena – an associate in London – takes us through a typical day.

 Running: I like to kick off my day with a session at the gym or a run near the office if the weather allows.
 It wakes me up and gets me energized.